SrulyRosenblat/Detecting-Pretraining-Data-Using-Probability-Slopes/README.md

 ### Notes on Results
 - At this point in testing only one model was used; results may differ on bigger models, and more testing needs to be done.
-- We didn't yet have a chance to test all methods,
+- We didn't yet have a chance to test all methods.

 ## Alternate Methods
 ### DE-COP